KoalaScripts/KoalaScripts/KoalaBotDocs.md

 # Welcome to the KoalaBot Documentation !
 ![KoalaBot](/Docs/Koala%20Robot%205%202021.png)

-The KoalaBot is a simple to use discord bot created with the mean purpose to create and host Runescape events.
+The KoalaBot is a simple to use discord bot created with the main purpose to create and host Runescape events.

 ## 1. Installation